Dog and Cat Teeth Cleaning in La Crosse

 Major: Gingivitis has progressed and includes heavy tartar, plaque, and calculus buildup as well as permanent tooth damage.
 Pockets between the teeth and gum line are larger, causing even more bacteria and debris to accumulate.
 At this stage, infection has taken place and destroyed gum tissue, causing some teeth to loosen.
 As a result, the gums are very tender, painful, bright, and may bleed easily.

-Recommended professional dental cleaning: within two to four weeks
+Recommended professional dental cleaning treatment: Within two to four weeks

 Grade 4